Industry News, Trends and Technology, and Standards Updates

 Background

-The SEMI North America, the Information & Control Committee meets three times per year; spring summer and fall.
-This year the spring meetings were held on March 25, 26, 27 at SEMI headquarters in Milpitas, CA. The meetings include task forces with leaders from Cimetrix on the GEM 300, ABFI (Advanced Backend Factory Integration), GUI, DDA, CDS task forces as well as the committee meeting on Wednesday.
-This is a summary of what happened in the task forces I am highly involved in including GEM 300, ABFI and DDA.
+The SEMI North America Information & Control Committee meets three times per year; spring, summer and fall.
+This year the spring meetings were held on March 25, 26, and 27 at SEMI headquarters in Milpitas, CA. The meetings include task forces with leaders from Cimetrix on the GEM 300, ABFI (Advanced Backend Factory Integration), GUI, DDA, CDS task forces as well as the committee meeting, held on Wednesday.
+This is a summary of what happened in the task forces I am highly involved in, including GEM 300, ABFI and DDA.
 There were few ballots this last cycle, especially compared to the last meetings.

 Note that all ballots that pass in the committee are still subject to a final review by the global SEMI Audit & Review committee, where a ballot can still fail when proper SEMI procedures and regulations are not strictly followed.
 This is rare in the North America Information & Control Committee but can happen.